MartinT86/MartinT86.github.io/_posts/PUB2017-07-23-five-whys.md

 The response from the team after the session seemed pretty positive.
 I think it was helpful to frame the conversation around the model.
 Or at the very least, sometimes it's good to try new retro formats to keep things interesting.

+If anyone else has any good ideas for retros, please let me know.
+It would be great to hear some new ideas.